Meet the Team

 Patient Support Officer

-I am Heartbeat’s Patient Support Officer and have worked for the charity for four and a half years.
+I am Heartbeat’s Patient Support Officer and have worked for the charity since 2012.

 I am responsible for arranging the exercise treadmill tests for new patients, their appointments for echocardiograms and blood pressure monitors.